trueshot-lodge/raid-sims/Sepulcher of the First Ones/Lords of Dread/README.md

 # Lords of Dread

-Cooldowns are saved for each burn phase if they wouldn't otherwise be up if used on pull.
+Cooldowns are saved for each burn phase unless they can be used without losing a use.